The New Harry Jerome Community Recreation Centre

 Skate Park

 The City is building a new skate park as part of the redevelopment of the new Harry Jerome Community Recreation Centre (HJCRC).
-Budgeted at 1.2 million, the new skate park will be completed for the opening of the new facility in 2025.
+Budgeted at 1.2 million, the new skate park will be completed for the opening of the new facility.

 Community Consultation Process